 More than 100 other undergraduate course offerings in climate and sustainability

-USC Wrigley Institute
+USC Wrigley Institute Residential College

-Residential College

 - Several Maymester and Julymester courses offered on topics in sustainability

 - Undergraduate internships

 - Student research in sustainability

 - Climate change communication workshops

-- Scientific diving and SCUBA certification
+- Scientific diving and diving certification

 USC Dornsife is home to two prestigious environmental awards:

-Tyler Prize for Environmental Achievement

-The premier international award for environmental science, environmental health and energy that confer great benefit upon humankind, the Tyler Prize for Environmental Achievement is administered by USC Dornsife.
+Tyler Prize for Environmental Achievement The premier international award for environmental science, environmental health and energy that confer great benefit upon humankind, the Tyler Prize for Environmental Achievement is administered by USC Dornsife.

-USC Wrigley Sustainability Impact Prize

-The USC Wrigley Sustainability Prize, now hosted by the USC Marshall Lloyd Greif Center for Entrepreneurial Studies, inspires and supports the development of studentled entrepreneurial businesses focused on the environment.
+USC Wrigley Sustainability Impact Prize The USC Wrigley Sustainability Prize, now hosted by the USC Marshall Lloyd Greif Center for Entrepreneurial Studies, inspires and supports the development of studentled entrepreneurial businesses focused on the environment.

-5 Katelyn Michael (left) and Carlos Navarro developed a way to recycle a carbon fiber from discarded aircraft parts.
-The idea took first place at a recent USC Wrigley Sustainability Prize competition.
+4 Marine biologist Carly Kenkel explores the potential for coral reefs to survive warming ocean temperatures by leveraging a complex, symbiotic relationship with algae.
+5 Katelyn Michael (left) and Carlos Navarro helped develop a method that extracts carbon fiber from discarded aircraft parts.
+The idea took first place at this year's USC Wrigley Sustainability Prize competition.

-USCDornsife dornsife.usc.edu
+www.dornsife.usc.edu